jtucci31/Baseball-stadium-project/Data/4-Voice-of-Fan-Report-2017/4_data_documentation_assessment.md

 * Fan Experience - This score is based on keywords like seats, scoreboard, sightlines, atmosphere, crowd, history, and ambiance found in reviews.
 This score is in a range of -1 being the worst and +1 being the best.
 * Food and Drink - This score is based on keywords like hot dog, beer, and any other kind of food and drink offered at stadiums found in reviews.
 This score is in a range of -1 being the worst and +1 being the best.
 * Overall - This is the sum of the previous four categories added together.
 Because 1 is the best score and -1 is the worst score, that means that the overall score is in a range from -4 to +4.
 This specific data point is one I aim to change and have make more sense within the context of the previous four categories by taking the average instead.
+* Average Score - This takes Facility, Family, Fan Experience, and Food and Drink and finds the average sentiment score for each individual stadium.

 This data has no missing values within any row.
 This data is largely integers in a range, which make them all long numbers.
 The overall score, as mentioned previously, is all four categories added together to create a new general score for each stadium.